Friday, 1 December 2017

 Moolavar : Sri Kailasanathar

-The temple is facing east with a sand stone Rishaba coated with lime plaster on a platform surrounded by 4 simha pillars.
-Rishaba Mandapa’s north, there is ceremonial stepped temple tank and the history is not known.
-Moolavar is of 16 flat faced/sided Dhara linga.
+The temple faces east with a sandstone Rishaba coated with lime plaster on a platform surrounded by 4 Simha pillars.
+In Rishaba Mandapa’s north, there is a ceremonial stepped temple tank and the history is not known.
+Moolavar is of 16 flat-faced/sided Dhara linga.
 The Pallava's Iconic sculpture of Somaskanda is on the back side wall of the sanctum Sanctorum.
-A santharam, with a narrow entrance and exit, circumambulatory corridor is around the sanctum sanctorum.
-The koshtas are in the form of nine sub shrines.
+A Shantharam, with a narrow entrance and exit, circumambulatory corridor is around the sanctum sanctorum.
+The koshtas are in the form of nine sub-shrines.
 Each shrine has the large panels of Lord Shiva on the interior wall and other sculptures are on the interior side walls.

 HISTORY

-This Kailasanathar temple was built by the 7th Century Pallava King Narasimhavarman –II ( 700 – 728 CE – Some experts of opinion as 690 CE instead of 700 CE ), also called as Rajasimha and called as “Rajasimha Pallaveshvaram”.
-The Pallava Dynasty’s iconic temples of Mamallapuram Shore temple, Panamalai in Villupuram District Sri Talagriswara are also built by him.
-He called himself as “Atyantakaamah – அத்யந்தகாமன்”, ( means endless ) the insatiably ( difficult to satisfy ) passionate “Kalaasamudrah - கலாசமுத்திரம்”, the ocean of Arts.
-The Chozha King Rajaraja-I, latter who built the Thanjavur great temple of “Rajarajecharam – ராஜராஜேச்சரம்”, described this temple as “The great stone temple of Kanchipuram – “காஞ்சிபுரத்து பெரிய திருக்கற்றளி”.
-It was told that this temple is the inspiration to built the Thanjavur Rajarajecharam, also known as the big Temple.
+This Kailasanathar temple was built by the 7th Century Pallava King Narasimhavarman –II ( 700 – 728 CE – Some experts of opinion 690 CE instead of 700 CE ), also called Rajasimha and called “Rajasimha Pallaveshvaram”.
+The Pallava Dynasty’s iconic temples of Mamallapuram Shore temple and Panamalai in Villupuram District Sri Talagriswara were also built by him.
+He called himself “Atyantakaamah – அத்யந்தகாமன்”, (means endless) the insatiably (difficult to satisfy) passionate “Kalaasamudrah - கலாசமுத்திரம், the ocean of Arts.
+The Chozha King Rajaraja-I, latter who built the Thanjavur great temple of “Rajarajecharam – ராஜராஜேச்சரம்”, described this temple as “The great stone temple of Kanchipuram – காஞ்சிபுரத்து பெரிய திருக்கற்றளி.
+It was said that this temple was the inspiration for building the Thanjavur Rajarajecharam, also known as the Big Temple.

-During Rajasimhan period this temple was called as “Rajasimecharam” and the same was called as “Kachipettu Periya Thirukkarrali” during Chozha Period and “Eduththathu Ayiramudaiya Nayanar Alayam – எடுத்தது ஆயிரமுடைய நாயனார் ஆலயம்”, during Kumara Kampanna Nayak period.
+During the Rajasimhan Period, this temple was called “Rajasimecharam” and the same was called “Kachipettu Periya Thirukkarrali” during the Chozha Period and “Eduththathu Ayiramudaiya Nayanar Alayam – எடுத்தது ஆயிரமுடைய நாயனார் ஆலயம், during Kumara Kampanna Nayak period.
 When this was changed to the present name of “Kailasanathar Temple” is not known and there is no evidence found to prove the same.

-The temple was abandoned and dilapidated, the Kanchipuram had shrunk to a small town, during the era of Nawabs and early British.
-In 1883 CE, Dr Burgess, who visits Kanchipuram records that he had seen this temple.
+The temple was abandoned and dilapidated, and the Kanchipuram had shrunk to a small town, during the era of Nawabs and early British.
+In 1883 CE, Dr Burgess, who visited Kanchipuram recorded that he had seen this temple.
 Ernst Hultzsch recorded and translated the inscriptions and guessed it was built by Simhavishnu in the sixth Century.
-Alexander Rea sketched and complied a marvellous collection of its sculptures and tried to trace the Pallava genealogy.
+Alexander Rea sketched and compiled a marvelous collection of its sculptures and tried to trace the Pallava genealogy.
 Joveau Dubreuil developed a better genealogy of the Pallavas, C Meenakshi’s doctoral thesis elaborated several aspects.

 Michael Lockwood and his collaborators added several valuable pieces of information.
-First is study of the titles of Rajasimha, statistical analysis of various Pallava Somaskandas, including those at Kailasanatha and conjecture of the Rangapataka inscriptions may be attributed to a different person, perhaps Parameshvarma’s queen.
+First is the study of the titles of Rajasimha, statistical analysis of various Pallava Somaskandas, including those at Kailasanatha, and conjecture of the Rangapataka inscriptions may be attributed to a different person, perhaps Parameshvarma’s queen.

 ARCHITECTURE

 Atimaanam.
 As per Mr Gopu, this one word captures the architecture of the sanctum.
-Kalaasamudrah saved us from an ocean of description, with pithy definition .
+Kalaasamudrah saved us from an ocean of description, with pithy definitions.
 Maanam is the Sanskrit word for measure and Vimanam means well measured, is the sthapathi’s jargon for the roof of the temple.
-Atimaanam ( immaculately measured ) so impressed Rajaraja-I, who describes this temple as "Kanchipurattu Periya Thiru karrali".
+Atimaanam ( immaculately measured ) so impressed Rajaraja-I, who describes this temple as "Kanchipurattu Periya Thiru Karrali".

-The entire temple complex which includes the sculptures are made of sand stone with a little amount of granite stone used for the mini shrines plinth floor above the adhisthana.
-There are many Somaskandar Sculptures with small small variations like Shiva with 2 and 4 hands, Umadevi’s sitting postures with Kandan and without Kandan, with and without Vishnu and Brahma on the back side, with and without whisk bearers ( Samaratharis), etc,.
+The entire temple complex which includes the sculptures is made of sandstone with a small amount of granite stone used for the mini shrines plinth floor above the adhisthana.
+There are many Somaskandar Sculptures with small variations like Shiva with 2 and 4 hands, Uma devi’s sitting postures with Kandan and without Kandan, with and without Vishnu and Brahma on the back side, with and without whisk bearers ( Samaratharis), etc,.
 Various forms of Lord Shiva’s sculptures like, Anughraha murthy, Samhara murthy, Thandava murthy, Bhikshatana murthy, Harihara, Arthanari, Lingothbavar, Dakshinamurthy are in this temple.
 The pillars are of Yazhi, Simha, Nagarajar, Soldiers riding on Yazhi, etc.

-“Mahendrameechura kiruham- மஹேந்திரமீச்சுர க்ருஹம்”, a Shiva temple after the east entrance was built by Rajasimhas’s son Mahendravarman-III.
-The temple was built with narrow front courtyard, past the maha mandapa.
+“Mahendrameechura kiruham- மஹேந்திரமீச்சுர க்ருஹம், a Shiva temple after the east entrance was built by Rajasimhas’s son Mahendravarman-III.
+The temple was built with a narrow front courtyard, past the maha mandapa.
 This temple also has the Somaskanda panel on the back side wall of the sanctum.
-Alexander Rea believes that this may be constructed within few years after the main temple.
-The inscriptions on the adhisthana, patti and on the side of the steps records the name of this Temple and the details of this temple.
+Alexander Rea believes that this may be constructed within a few years after the main temple.
+The inscriptions on the adhisthana, patti, and on the side of the steps record the name of this Temple and the details of this temple.
 The adhisthana is of simple padabhanda adhisthana.
 Bhuta Ganas are in the jagathi.
-The Somaskandar ( west ), Dakshinamurthy ( south ), Gaja samhara moorthy ( As per Alexander Rea Gaja samhara moorthy had 8 hands on the north ) are around the wall of this temple as Deva Koshtas.
+The Somaskandar ( west ), Dakshinamurthy ( south ), and Gaja Samhara Moorthy ( As per Alexander Rea Gaja Samhara Moorthy had 8 hands on the north ) are around the wall of this temple as Deva Koshtas.

-The mini shrines further from the west entrance, of Lord Shiva with Uma on the right side, Somaskandar, Paintings of Lord Shiva with Uma, Chandesa anugraha murthy, Dakshinamurthy, Ekadasa Rudras, Sarasvati, Vishnu with his consorts, Gajalakshmi, Ravana anugraha murti, Uma playing Vina, Santhiya Thandava murthy, Indra Anugraha Murthy, Vishnu worships Lord Shiva with his eye, Kalyana Sundara murthy, Uma Maheswarar, Urthuvajanu Thandava murthy, Manmatha Anugraha Murthy, Vinadhara Dakshinamurti, Gangadhara murthy, Bhairava murthy, Bhikshatana murthy, Vali with Ravana and , Chandikeshwara with Pallava period inscription reads as “Athyanthakaamah avawalantha”, shrine for Brahma, Vishnu with his consort on the left side, Vinayagar with 4 hands, Arthanareeswarar as Risharooda ( As per Alexander Rea this was originally at Mahendravarmiecharam Temple – holds Soolam and Naga ) and Gajalakshmi.
+The mini shrines further from the west entrance, of Lord Shiva with Uma on the right side, Somaskandar, Paintings of Lord Shiva with Uma, Chandesa Anugraha Murthy, Dakshinamurthy, Ekadasa Rudras, Sarasvati, Vishnu with his consorts, Gajalakshmi, Ravana Anugraha murti, Uma playing Vina, Santhiya Thandava murthy, Indra Anugraha Murthy, Vishnu worships Lord Shiva with his eye, Kalyana Sundara Murthy, Uma Maheswarar, Urthuvajanu Thandava murthy, Manmatha Anugraha Murthy, Vinadhara Dakshinamurti, Gangadhara Murthy, Bhairava murthy, Bhikshatana murthy, Vali with Ravana and, Chandikeshwara with Pallava period inscription reads as “Athyanthakaamah Avawalantha”, a shrine for Brahma, Vishnu with his consort on the left side, Vinayagar with 4 hands, Arthanareeswarar as Risharooda (As per Alexander Rea this was originally at Mahendravarmiecharam Temple – holds Soolam and Naga) and Gajalakshmi.

 Rajasimeshvaram....

-The Central shrine Rajasimeshvaram, consists of Two mandapas and Sanctum sanctorum with Vimana.
-The Centre mandapa was built during Nayak period interconnecting the Maha mandapam and Sanctum sanctorum.
-The maha mandapa originally had the entrance on all four sides.
-The sanctum sanctorum is on a simple padabhanda adhisthana.
+The Central shrine Raja Simeshvaram, consists of Two mandapas and Sanctum Sanctorum with Vimana.
+The Centre mandapa was built during the Nayaka period interconnecting the Maha mandapam and Sanctum sanctorum.
+The maha mandapa originally had an entrance on all four sides.
+The sanctum sanctorum is on a simple pada bhanda adhisthana.
 Bhuta ganas with different postures are on the jagathi.
-Dwarapalakas are near the east side entrance of Sanctum.
+Dwarapalakas is near the east side entrance of the Sanctum.
 At the east side entrance, on the south Sarasvati and Jyeshta on the north.
-In Sanctum Moolavar is of 16 flat surfaced Dhara Linga and height is about 8 feet.
+In Sanctum Moolavar is of 16 flat surfaced Dhara Linga also called Shodasa Lingam and height is about 8 feet.
 Somaskandar is on the back side wall of the sanctum sanctorum.
-Only one Dwarapalaka is at the entrance of sanctum sanctorum.
+Only one Dwarapalaka is at the entrance of the sanctum sanctorum.
 The Vimana is of ( apasa style) 3 tiers with, Karnakood, sala etc and a kalasa on the top.
 In the first hara three salas.
-On the second tier two salas are in between pancharas.
-One sala is on the third tier.
-As per the inscription the vimana was called as “Adhimaanam adhiarputham- with correct measurements, looks grand and beautiful.
+On the second tier, two salas are in between pPncharas.
+One Sala is on the third tier.
+As per the inscription the vimana was called “Adhimaanam Adhiarputham- with correct measurements, looks grand and beautiful.

-The anga aalayas – mini shrines, There are 9 mini shrines as Deva Koshtas.
-While the three shrines on the back faces west, the rest 6 shrines are facing east.
+The Anga Aalayas – mini shrines, There are 9 mini shrines as Deva Koshtas.
+While the three shrines on the back face west, the rest 6 shrines are facing east.
 There are sculptures in between the shrines.
 The mini shrines are for 1.
-Santhiya thandava murthy, is measuring around 8 feet, with Brahma, Vishnu and Devi are watching the thandava.
-2. While Devi is standing, Shiva is in sitting posture.
+Santhiya Tandava Murthy measures around 8 feet, with Brahma, Vishnu, and Devi watching the tandava.
+2. While Devi is standing, Shiva is in a sitting posture.
 On the base is the Gajaseersham ( elephant’s head ).
 3. Shiva is with 6 hands and Devi is sitting near Shiva.
-The murti is called as Vishanhaaharanar.
+The murti is called Vishanhaaharanar.
 Gajalakshmi is on the right and an unknown Devi.
-4. While Shiva with 4 hands is in sitting posture, Brahma and Vishnu are standing on his back.
+4. While Shiva with 4 hands is in a sitting posture, Brahma and Vishnu are standing on his back.
 Devi with Kandan is on the other side.
-At the entrance, on one side Kinnaras and Dwarapalaka is on the other side.
-5. Lord Shiva as yoga Dakshinamurthy with 4 hands ( holding akka mala and jothi ) and Yoga patti.
-Kallala tree is shown on the back side with snake, owl, etc. On the other side Lord Shiva as Harihara holding conch and Mazhu.
+At the entrance, on one side Kinnaras and Dwarapalaka are on the other side.
+5. Lord Shiva as yoga Dakshinamurthy with 4 hands (holding Acca mala and Jyothi) and Yoga patti.
+The Kallala tree is shown on the back side with a snake, owl, etc. On the other side Lord Shiva as Harihara holding conch and Mazhu.

-6. Lord Shiva as Lingothbavar standing in samabhanga holding Mazhu, Soolam, Kamandala and three hood snake.
+6. Lord Shiva as Lingothbavar standing in sama bhanga holding Mazhu, Soolam, Kamandala, and three hood Snake.
 Surya and Chandra are also there.
 Brahma and Vishnu are on both sides.
 7. Bhikshatana facing south with Rishi pathinis.
 Lord Shiva’s Sandhya Tandava is on the top.
-8. This shrine is facing west with Somaskandar on the top and Bhikshatana is in the sanctum.
+8. This shrine faces west with Somaskandar on the top and Bhikshatana in the sanctum.
 Lord Shiva Holds Soolam, Snake and bhiksha patra / kapala.
-Rishi pathinis are on both sides.
-9. Lord Shiva’s sandhya Tandava.
+Rishi Pathinis are on both sides.
+9. Lord Shiva’s Sandhya Tandava.
 In this Lord Shiva is with 10 hands, Bhuta ganas are playing the music and Devi is watching the dance.
-On the left of the shrine is another form of Lord Shiva’s dance and on the right is Vinayagar, Suryan and Chandran.
+On the left of the shrine is another form of Lord Shiva’s dance and on the right is Vinayagar, Suryan, and Chandran.
 10. Ganga and Yamuna are at the entrance.
-This shrine also supported by the Yazhi pillars.
-Gangadhara is at the centre with 8 hands.
+This shrine is also supported by the Yazhi pillars.
+Gangadhara is at the center with 8 hands.
 While Shiva controls the flow of Ganga, Ganga is worshiping Lord Shiva.
 Brahma and Vishnu are on both sides of the shrine.

 11. This shrine contains the Shiva’s Urdhva Tandava.
-Nandhi Deva and Bhuta gana are dancing.
-Suryan, Chandran, Brahma and Vishnu are also watching Lord Shiva’s Dance.
+Nandhi Deva and Bhuta Gana are dancing.
+Suryan, Chandran, Brahma, and Vishnu are also watching Lord Shiva’s Dance.
 12. Tripurantaka is in this shrine.
-Lord Shiva is on the Ratha with horses, Devas are on both sides..
+Lord Shiva is on the Ratha with horses, and Devas are on both sides..
 13. This shrine contains the Kala Samhara moorthy.
 Yama’s expressions are worth to see.
 14. This shrine features the sculpture of Tripura samhara.
 Right leg Kneeled down and resting the left leg on the ground.
-Shiva is shown with 8 hands, holds a bow on the left hand and there is no weapons on the other hands.
-Brahma and Bhuta gana are also shown below.
-On the right Bhairavi and Bhairava in walking posture.
+Shiva is shown with 8 hands, holds a bow on the left hand and there are no weapons on the other hand.
+Brahma and Bhuta Gana are also shown below.
+On the right Bhairavi and Bhairava are in walking posture.
 15. Jalandhara Samhara moorthy,.
 In this Chakra / Disc is shown on the shoulder of Jalandharan.
-Brahma, Vishnu, Suryan and Chandran are shown above.
+Brahma, Vishnu, Suryan, and Chandran are shown above.

 16. Anantha Sayana perumal is on the top.
 This is similar to the Mamallapuram Mahishasuramardini mandapa panel.
 Bhudevi is at the feet of Vishnu.
 Madhu and Kaidapan are also seen.
-In the sanctum Lord Shiva is in sitting posture Brahma and Vishnu are on his back.
+In the Sanctum Lord Shiva is in a sitting posture Brahma and Vishnu are on his back.
 Devi and Kandan are on the side.
-17. Kotravai is with 10 hands holds various weapons.
+17. Kotravai with 10 hands holds various weapons.
 An Umbrella and Snake is shown above.
-She is standing keeping the right foot on the ground and left foot on the simha.
-On the right is the Jyeshta with Manthan and manthi and Kotravai on the left sitting in Sukhasana.
+She is standing keeping the right foot on the ground and the left foot on the simha.
+On the right is the Jyeshta with Manthan Manthi and Kotravai on the left sitting in Sukhasana.
 A dwarapalaka is shown near Jyeshta Devi.
 18. Gangadhara is with Devi.
 Gaja Samhara Murti is shown above.
-19. This shrine features the Santhiya thandava murthy, in this Lord Shiva is with right hand raised up, folding the left leg like kneeling position.
-On the side Bhuta Ganas are playing the music and Devi is watching the Dance from other side.
+19. This shrine features the Santhiya Tandava Murthy, in this Lord Shiva is with his right hand raised up, folding the left leg like a kneeling position.
+On the side, Bhuta Ganas is playing the music and Devi is watching the Dance from the other side.
 The inscription regarding the construction of the shrine is below the entrance.
 20 & 21.
 These two shrines are now in closed condition.
-Both features Urthuva Thandava murthy and Vishnu, Brahma and Devi are watching the dance.
+Both features Urthuva Tandava Murthy and Vishnu, Brahma, and Devi are watching the dance.

 INSCRIPTIONS

-The Twelve stanza Sanskrit inscription in Pallava grantha script is inscribed on the granite slabs of adhisthana running around the temple.
+The Twelve-stanza Sanskrit inscription in Pallava Grantha script is inscribed on the granite slabs of adhisthana running around the temple.
 It records the chronological history of Pallavas.
-The history goes like this....
+The history goes like this...
 Rishi Angirasa born from Brahma’s thought, begat Brihaspati, a minister to Indra.
 Shamyu is the son of Brihaspati.
 Shamyu begat Bharadvaja who begat Drona, who begat Ashwathama, whose son Pallava was the first King of Pallava Dynasty.
-In this line came Ugradanda, who destroyed the city of Ranarasika, whose son Atyatkaamah, also called as Ranajaya, who built this temple of Hara called Rajasimha Pallavesvaram.
-The inscriptions inscribed in four scripts, Nagari, Grantham, a florid grantham and calligraphic nagari on most of the mini shrines of the prakara.
-The words “Kailaasa Leelam Apaharathi gruhe” declares Rajasimha which captures of beauty of Kailash and resembles Hara’s captivating smile ( “Harasya hara haasa roopam”).
+In this line came Ugradanda, who destroyed the city of Ranarasika, whose son Atyatkaamah, also called Ranajaya, built this temple of Hara called Rajasimha Pallavesvaram.
+The inscriptions are inscribed in four scripts, Nagari, Grantham, a florid Grantham, and calligraphic Nagari on most of the mini shrines of the Prahara.
+The words “Kailaasa Leelam Apaharathi Gruhe” declares Rajasimha which captures of beauty of Kailash and resembles Hara’s captivating smile ( “Harasya hara haasa roopam”).

-During Kulothunga Chozha-I’s, period the lands and properties belongs to this temple are transferred to the Sri Anekadhankapadeswarar temple.
+During Kulothunga Chozha-I’s, period the lands and properties belonging to this temple were transferred to the Sri Anekadhankapadeswarar temple.
 The Inscription of Vijayanagara King Kumara Kampanna period in this temple after 260 years, of the transfer records, the transferring back to this temple.
-During this 260 years period, poojas and celebrations were not conducted in big scale, which can be seen from the old photo available at British Museum ( 1900 CE ).
+During this 260-year period, poojas and celebrations were not conducted on a big scale, which can be seen from the old photo available at the British Museum ( 1900 CE ).
 The reason for this transfer is not known.

-The Vikramaditya of Chalukya Dynasty, an enemy to the Pallava Dynasty, destroyed Kanchipuram but, spared Kailasanatha Temple and gave donations to this temple.
+The Vikramaditya of the Chalukya Dynasty, an enemy of the Pallava Dynasty, destroyed Kanchipuram but, spared Kailasanatha Temple and gave donations to this temple.
 The same is inscribed in Kannada on the adhisthana of Pillard Mandapa.

 Tamil inscriptions of Veeranarayana Parantaka Chozha and Kumara Kampanna are found on the pillars.
 The roof of the Nayak mandapam ( in front of the sanctum sanctorum ) is covered with slabs bearing Rajaraja Chozha-I’s inscriptions.